-I opted to drop down a 3/4oz Barbarian Jig Head and Hogy® 10inch Silver Jigging to see if anything was feeding on the bottom in 18′ – 24′ of water.
+I opted to drop down a 3/4oz Barbarian Jig Head and Hogy 10inch Original in silver to see if anything was feeding on the bottom in 18′ – 24′ of water.
 On the second cast parallel to the fender system, as I worked my bait slowly across the bottom, I felt the solid thump of what I thought was a decent snook.
 After a few bull dogging head shakes, I realized I had hooked up on a feisty gag grouper.
 This one turned out to be just over 23″ and full of energy.

 Winter Grouper Staging Patterns

 Here in Florida, winter time signals an inshore migration of gag grouper.
 Any piece of structure within a short distance of deep water will probably hold reasonably sized gags.
 Currently, gag grouper are prohibited to harvest in the winter months, but a quick fight, photo and healthy release are a good way to enjoy this seasonal fishery.

 Searching around large man made structures close to the coast are a good place to start.
 In this case, we were fishing the Causeway Bridges going to Sanibel Island.

 Barbarian Jig Heads: Choose the lightest size jig head needed to maintain contact with the bottom.
 Generally, when fishing inshore, 1oz or less is plenty, although certain deep water ports may require weights up to 3 or more ounces to maintain contact with the bottom.